Toledo777/Coding-League/retrospective.md

 - Alex:
     - global leaderboard got done quickly and was easy enough to implement
     - api routes required for the leaderboard

+- Matthew:
+    - We decided to remove profile editing after sprint 2 which simplified the profile a lot.
+    - After having worked a lot on apis in the previous sprint, I was able to get the api for user answers completed pretty quickly
+    -
 ## What didn't go well
 - Robert:
     - Simplified Google Authentication so that there no involvement with Profile setup.
 Was getting complicated to manage if session and database is similar or not.
 And making sure profile setup only accessible for first time users.

 - Alex:
     - the current leaderboard took the longest amount of time and it was scrapped just after I finished it, it can be chalked up to unclear features during our sprint planning and miscommunication during sprint phase

+- Matthew:
+    - I looked into adding error highlighting to the editor towards the end of the sprint but I found that the documentation for the npm package we used to be a bit lacking.
+I concluded that it wouldn't be worth it to add this feature this late into the sprint.
 ## Champion Summary
 ### Robert (API Documentation):
 - I have successfully implemented API documentation onto our project